RVelez97/TS3-Movements-Viewer/README.md

 ## for using it just follow the next steps:
 - Download this project
 - Install python (in this caase the version 3.10.9)
-- Open a terminal and shwitch to the project's folder
-- Create a virtual environment writing the next command at the terminal 'python -m venv virtual-environment-name'
 - Write the next command 'venv\Scripts\activate'
 - And finally this command 'py manage.py runserver'
 - Next go to your browser and write 127.0.0.1:8000